-The cohort of six K-12 Educator Fellows will spend nine months creating two learning experiences with lesson plans (designed around the current Virginia Standards of Learning) and aid in planning a professional development offering in collaboration with other fellows and Virginia Humanities staff.
-Fellows will be given a stipend of $4000.00, a 360-degree camera, and two relevant books needed for research.
-Fellows will also be given unique opportunities for collaborations with specialists in their areas of interest as well as Virginia Humanities staff.
+The cohort of K-12 Educator Fellows will spend nine months creating two learning experiences with lesson plans (designed around the current Virginia Standards of Learning) and aid in planning a professional development offering in collaboration with other fellows and Virginia Humanities staff.
+Fellows will be given a stipend of $4000, supply needs for their classroom (up to $180), and two relevant books needed for research (up to $60).
+Fellows will be given unique opportunities for collaborations with specialists in their areas of interest as well as Virginia Humanities staff.

 All fellows are strongly encouraged to focus lessons on historically excluded populations and peoples.
 Lesson plans and learning experiences created as part of the fellowship will be available online and free to all educators on the Virginia Humanities Education website.